kwadrnt/jquery-dom-lab/README.md

 To get started, clone this repo.

-Use jquery to select the element containing the words "Hello There" with as many different selectors as you can think of:
+Open `index.html`.
+In your Chrome Javascript Console, use jquery to select the element containing the words "Hello There" with as many different selectors as you can think of:

 ``` html
 <!DOCTYPE html>